 - Personal: Individuals can receive functional and emotional benefits from products and services that are infused with meaning.

 - Organizational: A strong sense of purpose creates tangible and intangible value for the organization and its stakeholders.

 - Societal: Your organization’s meaning and purpose can influence — directly and indirectly — society as a whole.

-Auto-parts maker Delphi is a good example.
+Auto parts maker Delphi is a good example.
 The company was spun off from General Motors in 1999, but changes to the auto industry and high legacy costs pushed the firm into bankruptcy by 2005.
-To find its way out, it was critical the company find new meaning and purpose.
+To find its way out, it was critical for the company to find new meaning and purpose.

 A new culture was forged based on excellence and a passion for customers.
 As the auto industry embraced new technologies, such as electrical and self-driving vehicles, Delphi carried out a strategy to develop new technologies to make the world safer, greener, and more connected.